5argon/MacbookUbuntuTrackpad/README.md

 ## Missing

 - Two finger gesture to forward-backward in web browser.
 Might require more plugins.
+- Go adjust pointer speed separately to your taste in Mouse and Touchpad settings.
+It is not included in this script.
 - When palm detection activates, your mouse is disabled until you lifted the touch.
 In OSX, palm detection runs continuously and seamlessly transition between states without lifting finger.
 - Two finger scrolling is not as fine as in OSX.
 In OSX, scrolling a webpage is a bliss, as the webpage responds **exactly** to your finger as if you are really grabbing the page.
 In Ubuntu, scrolling moting seemes to translate to discreet number of certain steps.
 (You will notice this when scrolling slowly.)
 - Ubuntu has noticable delay of two finger scrolling.
 Try two-finger **flicking** the webpage, it is far less satisfying than in OSX.